jhonywalkeer/jhonywalkeer/README.md

 <img align="center" alt="Brasil" height="40" width="40" src="./assets/icons/us.svg">

-I'm a full-stack developer focused on Javascript, being an eternal student looking for constant improvement, working to get recognition and achieve the best results and goals going in search of personal and professional growth but keeping the focus.
+I'm a Sofware Engineer focused on Javascript, being an eternal student looking for constant improvement, working to get recognition and achieve the best results and goals going in search of personal and professional growth but keeping the focus.
 I see challenges as opportunities to create new solutions and optimize processes.

 Among the projects I participated in my career: